mangerij/ferret/doc/content/getting_started/install.md

 ### Step 3: Compile FERRET style=line-height:150%;

-Next, you can compile FERRET using
+Next, from inside the FERRET directory, compile it using

 ```bash
 make -j N
 ```

 where `N` is the number of processors you want to use to compile FERRET in parallel.
+This produces the `ferret-opt` executable in the FERRET root directory.

 > +\[Optional\]+ To make sure FERRET is working properly, run the regression tests:
 >